DataDog/documentation/content/en/developers/marketplace/offering.md

 ## Install and configure the Datadog development toolkit

 The Agent Integration Developer Tool allows you to create scaffolding when you are developing an integration by generating a skeleton of your integration tile's assets and metadata.
-For instructions on installing the tool, seeInstall the [Datadog Agent Integration Developer Tool][17].
+For instructions on installing the tool, see [Install the Datadog Agent Integration Developer Tool][17].

-Once you've installed the Developer tool, configure the tool for the `marketplace` repo:
+Once you've installed the Developer tool, configure the tool for the `marketplace` repo.

 To install the toolkit: